Angel Byrd, Oct 16, 2018

 "If you don't like my apples/don't shake my tree"

-verse is found in American girls' handclap rhymes/jump rope rhymesa and
+verse is found in a number of contemporary (post 2000) American girls' handclap rhymes/jump rope rhymes and

 -snip-